Clergy Sexual Abuse in the Diocese of Rochester

 Diocese of Rochester Chapter 11 Bankruptcy

-On September 12, 2019, the Diocese of Rochester filed for Chapter 11 bankruptcy protection after being named as a defendant in dozens of clergy sexual abuse lawsuits filed since New York’s Child Victims Act took effect a month prior.
+On September 12, 2019, the Diocese of Rochester filed for Chapter 11 bankruptcy protection after being named as a defendant in dozens of clergy sexual abuse lawsuits.
 Historically, organizations such as Catholic Dioceses have used Chapter 11 bankruptcy as a shield to prevent jury trials and allow the institution to continue business as usual while maintaining its secrets.
-Chapter 11 bankruptcy is a liquidation bankruptcy process in which the debtor, the Diocese, maintains control of its business and property while the court supervises its restructuring and the implementation of a plan to repay creditors.
-The creditors in the Diocese of Rochester consist mainly of individual survivors of sexual abuse by priests or other employees of the Diocese.
+This legal tactic can and often does prevent survivors of clerical sexual abuse from pursuing legal action, exposing predators, and holding the Diocese accountable.
+However, you still have rights and a limited time to exercise these rights.
+Please visit our Chapter 11 bankruptcy FAQ page for more details about this process.
+Survivors who were abused in the Diocese of Rochester had to come forward by August 13, 2020, to file a claim against the diocese.

 New York Child Victims Act Diocesan Lawsuits Dashboard & Database